pranav98711/Fingerprint-Clustering-Algorithm---OpenRefine/README.md

 Google Colab Code -> https://colab.research.google.com/drive/1ZEhe9pTaNsrnlEs9V2AVZJTkN8li6nhp#scrollTo=avXBW9bp4TOT

-Here's a sample dataset we have
+To see how fingerprint clustering works in practice, we can run it on a sample dataset using Google Colab.
+The dataset contains multiple variations of names, which can cause inconsistencies in data analysis.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/5da7e522-d77f-4c71-8511-c03bb3ed51e2" width="300">